Notice your breathing experience as it is in the present moment.

 Know it is an in-breath while air is coming into your body.
 Know it is an out-breath while air is going out from your body.

-Apply the same skills to other objects for example, body sensations, sounds, visual objects, urge and thoughts.
+Apply the same skill in the first practice to other objects for example, body sensations, sounds, visual objects, urge and thoughts.

 Mindfulness in Motion

 Further apply the same skills to activities while you are doing for example, walking, exercise, washing hands, cleaning, and other activities.

 The ABC of Mindfulness